singhshreyash75-eng/The-Red-Team-Handbook/README.md

 ---

+# 🎯 Purpose of this Repository

+This repository is built to serve as:

+- 📚 A personal knowledge base
+- 🧠 A quick revision guide
+- 💼 Interview preparation material
+- 🎯 A CTF reference
+- 🔬 A practical Red Team handbook

+---

 # ⚠️ Disclaimer

-This repository is intended for **educational and authorized security testing only**.
+This repository is intended **strictly for educational purposes and authorized security testing**.

-Never attack systems without explicit permission.
+Do **not** use the information provided here against systems you do not own or have explicit permission to test.

 ---

-## ⭐ Support
+# ⭐ Support

-If you find this handbook useful, consider starring the repository and sharing it with others.
+If you find this repository useful, consider giving it a ⭐.

----

-Made with ❤️ while learning Red Teaming.
+Contributions, suggestions, and corrections are always welcome.